yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 A group can be locked by a requesting template if no other template is locking the same FG designated property value, or - if another template is locking the same FG designated property value, the intersection between the 2 groups is null.

 **For example:**
-Lets assume we have an Order POJO template with property named label marked with  {{SpaceFifoGroupingProperty}} attribute and property named state marked with  {{SpaceFifoGroupingIndex}} attribute .
+Lets assume we have an Order POJO template with property named label marked with  `SpaceFifoGroupingProperty` attribute and property named state marked with  `SpaceFifoGroupingIndex` attribute .
 If polling container A got a FG with Label = "LABEL1" using an Order POJO with State property = null, no other FG thread/container will be able to access the FG designated by "LABEL1".
 If on the other hand polling container B got a FG with Label = "LABEL2" using an Order pojo with State property = 0, polling container C will be able to get FG with same label "LABEL2" using an Order pojo with State = 1, since the intersection between the groups is null.
 Exclusivity is released upon transaction termination.